mensfeld/hotspotchi/README.md

 ### Special SSIDs

 Some characters are triggered by specific WiFi network names (SSIDs) that were originally only available at special events in Japan.
-HotSpotchi includes 21 known special SSIDs:
+Hotspotchi includes 21 known special SSIDs:

 - **Angel & Devil** - World Tamagotchi Tour
 - **Makiko** - Bandai Cross stores